DarrenCNLee/Huffman-Encoder-and-Decoder/asgn7/README.md

-	speck.h - contains interface for the SPECK cipher hash function speck.c - provided by course repo, contains the implementation of the SPECK cipher hash function ht.h - contains the interface for the hash table ADT ht.c - contains the implmentation for the hash table ADT ll.h - contains the interface for the linked list ADT ll.c - contains the implementation for the linked list ADT node.h - contains the interface for the node ADT
+	speck.h - contains interface for the SPECK cipher hash function speck.c - provided by course repo, contains the implementation of the SPECK cipher hash function ht.h - contains the interface for the hash table ADT ht.c - contains the implementation for the hash table ADT ll.h - contains the interface for the linked list ADT ll.c - contains the implementation for the linked list ADT node.h - contains the interface for the node ADT